LeadSimple/buildium/docs/GeneralLedgerApi.md

   entitytype: 'Association', # String | Specifies the type of entity that `EntityId` field refers to.
   entityid: 56, # Integer | Filters transactions used in calculating the general ledger account balances to only those containing journal lines for with the specified entity id value.
 The entity id specified must be of the type specified in `EntityType`.
   glaccountids: [37], # Array<Integer> | Filters results to the specified set of general ledger account identifiers.
+  aggregatebalancesbyunitid: true, # Boolean | Indicates whether to aggregate the AccountingEntityBalances by unit identifier in the response.
+If the value is set to true the AccountingEntityBalances will be aggregated by AccountingEntity.Unit.Id otherwise the response will have the balances aggregated by AccountingEntity.Id.
   orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
 See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
   offset: 56, # Integer | `offset` indicates the position of the first record to return.
 The `offset` is zero-based and the default is 0.
   limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.